epsilon537/boxlambda/docs/build_sys_gw_build_struct.md

 ----------------------------
 ### Bender

-The build system is CMake based but relies on Bender for gateware package dependency Management:
+The build system is CMake-based but relies on Bender for gateware package dependency Management:

 [https://github.com/pulp-platform/bender](https://github.com/pulp-platform/bender)